Frequently Asked Questions

 As part of the program, students experience 'hands-on' training by performing automotive repairs for faculty, staff and students.
 The Miller Campus has its own auto parts center.
 Repairs are made according to the curriculum schedule.

 - In addition to student tuition and fees, there are additional costs for books, supplies and tools.
 Technicians are required to furnish their own hand tools.
 Employers furnish engine analyzers and specialized test equipment and tools for servicing service units such as automatic transmissions.
 Please see our list of tools needed or speak to your faculty member.

-The Automotive and Related Technologies program as well as the Auto Parts Center is located on the Miller Campus in Sandy.
+- The Automotive and Related Technologies program as well as the Auto Parts Center is located on the Larry H. Miller Campus in Sandy.

 - Electrical and engine repair training and the Auto Parts Center are located in the Miller Free Enterprise Center.
 To contac the Auto Parts Center, please contact Paul Felt at 801-957-5346.

 - Engine performance, transmission, heating and air conditioning is located in the Miller Automotive Training Center.